 NOTE: It is very important that you read through all of these steps.
 It is unlikely you will be able to setup FastCall without these instructions.
 Contact us for help or to discuss your setup options.

 FastCall setup will take from 15 minutes to a few hours.
-Your Salesforce skills, complexity of your org, size of your team; and your specific use of FastCall will control actual setup time.
+Your Salesforce skills, complexity of your org, size of your team, and your specific use of FastCall will impact on the actual setup time.

 - 10-15 minutes – Initial setup and testing.

 - 30-45 minutes – Connect Twilio and setup FastCall for outbound dialing.

 - 30-45 minutes – Optional setup for inbound call routing.

 The FastCall Base Edition is installed from the AppExchange.
 We expect subscribers to setup and test this base version.
 There is an optional upgrade that can be enabled by FastCall support after the package is installed and tested.
 Features that will be available in the Base Edition are listed on our pricing page.
 Sales+ Edition upgrades will not be available on the initial install.

 - Enterprise Edition or above.

 - Twilio is required to dial, receive, and control your phone calls.

 - FastCall has a five user minimum in a paid production org.
 There is a 7-day trial by default; a credit card is required to install FastCall production.
 You will not be charged until after the trial, but the application will be blocked if less than five licenses are assigned.